aspose-total/Aspose.Total-Products/total/en/java/conversion/docm-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOCM to FODS via Java or Online App" h2="On Premise Java API to convert DOCM to FODS without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- Converting DOCM to FODS via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export DOCM to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to FODS.
+Using [Aspose.Total for Java](https://products.aspose.com/total/java/), you can easily convert a DOCM file to FODS.
+This two-step process involves the use of two powerful APIs: [Aspose.Words for Java](https://products.aspose.com/words/java/) and [Aspose.Cells for Java](https://products.aspose.com/cells/java/).

+The first step is to export the DOCM file to HTML using Aspose.Words for Java.
+This API provides a wide range of features for manipulating and converting documents.
+It supports a variety of document formats, including DOCM, and can be used to convert them to HTML.

+The second step is to convert the HTML file to FODS using Aspose.Cells for Java.
+This API is designed to help developers create, manipulate, and convert spreadsheet files.
+It supports a variety of formats, including HTML, and can be used to convert HTML files to FODS.

+By using Aspose.Total for Java, you can quickly and easily convert a DOCM file to FODS.
+The two APIs, Aspose.Words for Java and Aspose.Cells for Java, provide powerful features for manipulating and converting documents and spreadsheets.
+With just a few simple steps, you can export a DOCM file to HTML and then convert it to FODS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}